More

 To sum up

-• For deeper understanding of the concept, make sure to provide kids with an environment conducive to experiential learning.
+• For a deeper understanding of the concept, provide kids with an environment conducive to experiential learning.

 • You can use your kids’ previous and existing knowledge of multiplying and dividing whole numbers to build new knowledge of multiplying and dividing fractions.